-When the council has carried out a test of resources calculation you will be informed of the result.
-If this result is favorable and you are able to finance any contribution you are expected to make the council will then employ the services of an occupational therapist who will visit you to carry out a full assessment of any required works that are necessary and appropriate.
-This report will be passed to the council who will discuss the options with you.
+When the Council has carried out a test of resources calculation you will be informed of the result.
+If this result is favourable and you are able to finance any contribution you are expected to make the Council will then employ the services of an occupational therapist who will visit you to carry out a full assessment of any required works that are necessary and appropriate.
+This report will be passed to the Council who will discuss the options with you.

-If you live in a social rented property, you should speak to your landlord first as sometimes they can make adaptations as part of their planned maintenance to the property.
+If you live in a social rented or private rented property you should speak to your landlord first as sometimes they can make adaptations as part of their planned maintenance to the property.
 You may also need their permission to proceed with any works.

 You are not required to use the Council’s technical services within the housing act and can arrange, design and obtain quotations to make an application for grant yourselves.
 Please seek advice from the private sector housing team beforehand as a financial test of resources and occupational therapist support is still required.